sonhip/note_-_tips_js/README.md

 - Incremental static genertation : pre-generate a page, but then you can also tell nextjs that a given page should be generation again for every incoming request at most every X seconds via “revalidate”
 - SSG using with getStaticProps, if aagrument is prams of page’id, we need using getStaticPath follow
 - in function getStaticPath, fallback property used:
-	-	fallback: true: page is not pre-generated, they are only pre-generated when they are needed.
-Just pre-gen pages that users visit frequenly in the list `path: [{params: {pageId: "1"}]`.
+	-	fallback: true: they are only pre-generated when they are needed..
 If you directly to page by enter URL, you actully get an error that can not read undefined of property.
-It just work by click via `Link`
+It just work by click via `Link`.
+Tell nextjs there are more page than pages we prepared in getStaticPaths, so it will try to dynamiccaly gen event that page was not prepare gen before.
-	- 	fallback: false: default, prepare to gen all the page, even the page not necessary or rarely visited
+	- 	fallback: false: default, prepare to gen all the page, even the page not necessary or rarely visited, if user try to load this page for unknownn id, it should show 404 page
 	-  fallback: "blocking": not to check if page isnt loaded, wait to page fully be pre-gen on server, then it takes a little bit longer.

 * UseRouter.query => return object has query in url
 * A tag diff Link in nextjs cause a tag send http request make changes, reload page and state, link in next not do the same, link tag pre fetch data when hover
 * Route.replace => cant go back this page after navigate
+* Optimize image: we should use <Image/> tag provied by next, it reduces time to load page by change the type of the image into webp.
+Also cached the image for the future request from similar devices.
+We need provide width and hight property for Image tag.
+Also using lazy load for the image, it doesnt load what we dont need

 1. Note:
 	* when we use client side data fetching? some data doesn't need to be pre-gen